 Our Development and Commercialization Strategy

 We have a strategic development and license agreement with Roivant Sciences for Imeglimin in the U.S., Europe, and other countries worldwide.* Activities in 2018 to support the New Drug Application and Phase 3 program will include differentiation studies to confirm Imeglimin’s potential in sensitive patient populations, such as those with kidney-related complications due to type 2 diabetes, as well as the manufacturing of drug product for the Phase 3 studies.
-The goal is to initiate the Phase 3 program in the U.S. and Europe in 2019.

 *The Poxel and Roivant agreement includes all countries other than those covered under the Poxel and Sumitomo Dainippon Pharma agreement, which includes Japan, China, the Republic of Korea, Taiwan, Indonesia, Vietnam, Thailand, Malaysia, The Philippines, Singapore, Republic of the Union of Myanmar, Kingdom of Cambodia, and Lao People's Democratic Republic.